 (1) Having several clothing options (particularly for heads, hands and feet) always helps.

 (2) The USAP gear, augmented with the “Must Buy” stuff listed above, will provide a baseline level of comfort for ANSMET work.
+But baseline.

 More on the clothing issue under “What should I pack?” .

 Question #7: Okay, NOW can we talk about sunglasses?

 Answer: Yes.
 First thing to note is that USAP does not cover the cost of eyewear for ANSMET team members, and provides only one set of goggles not very useful for ANSMET field work.
 Don’t be confused by the statements to the contrary you’ll find in your travel and deployment packet, that stuff is for ASC employees only.

 So yes, you need to buy sunglasses and/or goggles.
 If you don’t need prescription lenses, we’ll cover the cost of at least two sets of eyewear (your choice of sunglasses or goggles or both).
 If you do need prescription lenses, ANSMET will reimburse the cost of one pair of prescription sunglasses and one pair of cheap (less than $50) backup sunglasses for use if your primary pair is lost or broken.
 Please note that ANSMET is not allowed to reimburse costs for contact lenses, or for ordinary (non- sunglasses) eyeglasses.